-'''

 for user - admin

 Changing password for admin

 Enter old password:

 Enter new password:

 Re-type new password:

 passwd: all authentication tokens updated successfully

-'''

 Passwords can be 8 to 40 characters long.
 They must begin with an alphabetic character.
 They can include numeric characters, periods (.), and underscores (\) only.
 Passwords are case-sensitive, and they are not displayed when you enter them on the command line.
-For more information on passwords, refer to the Brocade Fabric OS Administration Guide.
+For more information on passwords, refer to the Fabric OS Administrator's Guide.